Pathogenesis of osteoarthritis

 In the past, osteoarthritis (OA) was considered to be simply a degenerative “wear and tear” process and therefore often misnamed as degenerative joint disease.
 However, the pathogenesis of OA is much more complex than just wear and tear and the term “osteoarthritis,” where “-itis” is indicative of an inflammatory process, is indeed correct [1,2].
 There are a variety of factors that play an important role in the pathogenesis of OA, including biomechanical factors, proinflammatory mediators, and proteases.
 By understanding the mechanisms driving joint tissue destruction in OA and identifying the key factors involved, new targets for therapy are emerging that will go beyond symptomatic relief to slowing or stopping the progression of OA .

 This topic will review the pathogenesis of OA.
 The diagnosis, treatment, and other issues related to OA are discussed separately.
-(See "Initial pharmacologic therapy of osteoarthritis" and "Treatment of osteoarthritis resistant to initial pharmacologic therapy" and "Nonpharmacologic therapy of osteoarthritis" and "Overview of surgical therapy of knee and hip osteoarthritis" and "Investigational approaches to the management of osteoarthritis" and "Overview of the management of osteoarthritis" and "Clinical manifestations and diagnosis of osteoarthritis" and "Management of knee osteoarthritis".)
+(See "Overview of surgical therapy of knee and hip osteoarthritis" and "Investigational approaches to the management of osteoarthritis" and "Overview of the management of osteoarthritis" and "Clinical manifestations and diagnosis of osteoarthritis" and "Management of knee osteoarthritis".)

 ROLE OF INFLAMMATION